 Desktop computers that come with onboard or built-in WiFi are rare.
-This leaves many users who wish to connect wirelessly with two popular options, either get a USB WiFi dongle or get a PCIe card.
+This leaves many users who wish to connect wirelessly with two popular options: a USB WiFi dongle or a PCIe card.

-But the question is, when it comes to PCIe vs USB WiFi, which one is better?
+But the question is, which one is better when it comes to PCIe vs. USB WiFi?

-Basically, as far as the performance goes, PCIe WiFi delivers better speeds.
-USB WiFi, on the other hand, is cheaper, portable and easier to install.
+As far as the performance goes, PCIe WiFi delivers better speeds.
+On the other hand, USB WiFi is cheaper, portable, and easier to install.

-Therefore, both options are great for the average user and each will come with its set of pros and cons which we will explore in the text below.
+Therefore, both options are great for the average user, and each will come with pros and cons, which we will explore in the text below.

 PCIe WiFi Card

-A PCIe WiFi card is a rather affordable expansion card that is often installed in desktop PCs to add WiFi and Bluetooth connectivity options.
+A PCIe WiFi card is a relatively affordable expansion card often installed in desktop PCs to add WiFi and Bluetooth connectivity options.

-Again, it is important to note here that the WiFi card DOES come with Bluetooth functionality as well.
+Again, it is essential to note that the WiFi card DOES also comes with Bluetooth functionality.

-The cards typically come with one or more antennas as well that can improve network reception.
-This basically increases the network range and stability.
+The cards typically come with one or more antennas which can improve network reception.
+This increases the network range and stability.

-Just like a graphics card, a WiFi card also plugs into a PCIe slot on a motherboard.
-However, the lane requirement for a WiFi card is far lower than a graphics card.
+Like a graphics card, a WiFi card also plugs into a PCIe slot on a motherboard.
+However, the lane requirement for a WiFi card is far lower than a graphics card’s requirement.

 Slot and PCIe Lane Requirements for WiFi Card

-A PCIe WiFi card requires only a single PCIe lane and thus only requires the smallest x1 slot to connect to.
+A PCIe WiFi card requires only a single PCIe lane and thus only requires the most undersized x1 slot to connect.

-In order to understand why a PCIe WiFi only requires an x1 slot, you will need to understand what PCIe lanes, throughput rate and PCIe version are.
+To understand why a PCIe WiFi only requires an x1 slot, you must understand the PCIe lanes, throughput rate, and PCIe version.

 A single PCIe lane conforming to PCIe version 3.0 has a transfer speed of 985 MB/s.
-This is more than three time the max transfer rate of the WiFi 6 card and hence, a single x1 slot is more than enough.
+This is more than three times the max transfer rate of the WiFi 6 card, and hence, a single x1 slot is more than enough.

-Note there is a whole lot of difference between Gbps and GB/s, the former is Gigabits per second, the later is Giga BYTE per second.
+Note there is a lot of difference between Gbps and GB/s; the former is Gigabits per second, and the latter is Giga BYTE per second.

 To use a PCIe WiFi card, you’d have to install the card into a free PCIe slot on your motherboard.
 As mentioned earlier, an x1 slot should be enough to supply the needed bandwidth.

-However, in case if you do not have a free x1 slot, you can plug the card into any other larger PCIe slots.
-However, know that putting the card in a larger slot like an x4 slot with 4 PCIe lanes will not improve the performance of the card.
+However, if you do not have a free x1 slot, you can plug the card into other larger PCIe slots.
+However, knowing that putting the card in a more prominent slot, like an x4 slot with 4 PCIe lanes, will not improve the card’s performance.

-Installing a PCIe wireless card is a bit tedious compared to a USB WiFi card.
+Installing a PCIe wireless card is more tedious than a USB WiFi card.
 Here, you will need to open up your PC case.
-Then you will need to find an empty PCIe slot you can use and plug in the card correctly.
+Then you must find an empty PCIe slot and plug in the card correctly.

-You will also need to tighten the retainer screw to the case so that the card does not fall off when the case is put upright.
+You will also need to tighten the retainer screw to the case, so the card does not fall off when the patient is upright.

 Before attempting this, be sure to earth yourself to discharge any electrostatic charges that can damage your system.

-Most, if not all, of the newer cards are plug and play.
-In case, if they are not, the card will often come with a Driver CD or a manual with a link to the website where you can download the drivers.
+Most, if not all, of the newer cards, are plug-and-play.
+If they are not, the card will often come with a Driver CD or a manual with a link to the website where you can download the drivers.

 Actual speeds you get and rated speeds usually vary depending on the card model as well as the physical setting of your system.

-The throughput rate (max transfer rate of the device), or rated speed, is different from the actual speed and you can use this to compare WiFi modems.
+The throughput rate (max transfer rate of the device), or rated speed, is different from the actual pace, and you can use this to compare WiFi modems.

 Also Read: Do Motherboards Come with WiFi?